stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 .. _app_cdf_gattr_stand_q:

-Attributes That Relate To Data Standards And Quality
+Attributes that Relate to Data Standards and Quality
 """"""""""""""""""""""""""""""""""""""""""""""""""""

 These attributes describe the standards, if any, that the data